Academy of Lund

-The Academy of Lund or Studium generale was the first university in the Nordic countries.
+The Academy of Lund or Studium generale was a university in the Nordic countries.
 It was founded together with the Grey Friars' monastery in the 1400s, when Lund was under Danish rule.
 In existence for more than a century, the academy was suppressed in 1537 when the Reformation reached Denmark.
-The present-day Lund University is a separate institution, founded in 1666, though the inspiration for the new university was based on the memory of the old one.
-Throughout the period, Lund also had a renowned Latin School (The Cathedral School) that Bishop Peder Winstrup and others saw as a good basis for a new university - that was one of the main motivations for basing the new university at Lund and not Kristianstad or Malmö.
+The present-day Lund University is a separate institution, founded in 1666.